Jack Crawford (cricketer): Background

 Crawford's performances in the 1909 season were less effective than in previous years.
 He began well, but was later hampered by an injury which prevented him from bowling.
 His batting average also fell.
 Surrey experienced disciplinary problems with several of their professional players during the season.
-The club president, Lord Alverstone, favoured amateurs, arguing that a losing amateur team was preferable to a professional side that won; several professionals were left out in favour of amateurs.
+The club president, Lord Alverstone, favoured amateurs, arguing that a losing amateur team was preferable to a professional team that won; several professionals were left out in favour of amateurs.
 Apart from adversely affecting some players' careers, this preference had destabilised the team over several seasons.
 Crawford disagreed with Alverstone, but nevertheless frequently assumed the leadership in the absence of the regular captain Leveson Gower for much of the season.
 He captained Surrey to a win over the touring Australian team early in 1909 after a strong performance by the professional bowler Tom Rushby.
 However, his captaincy was strongly criticised in the press, particularly over his management of the bowling.
 Around this time, Crawford's form declined.
 With the bat, he was often dismissed attempting aggressive shots, and he lost his effectiveness as a bowler.
 As a result, he was not chosen for the Gentlemen and missed selection in the Ashes series.
 The press continued to criticise his captaincy, despite Surrey's good results under his leadership.
 Burns notes: "For a young man with no experience of prolonged failure on the cricket field, this was almost certainly a traumatic time."

 Surrey had other problems at this time.
 When the team arrived in Chesterfield to play Derbyshire, eight of the professionals were arrested following an incident in the street; the matter was cleared up and the press suggested that the police had been over-eager.
 The county subsequently defeated Derbyshire by an innings in early July; Rushby and his fellow professionals Walter Lees and W. C. Smith were very successful with the ball.
 Shortly after this, Rushby and Lees were involved in an incident of some kind—the exact details are unknown.
 Leveson Gower suspended them, making them unavailable for Surrey's second match against the Australians.
 Crawford was asked to lead the team for that game, but with Rushby and Lees omitted, another bowler missing and himself unable to bowl owing to a shoulder injury, he considered the attack too weak.
-Consequently, he refused the captaincy, and apologised to the Australians for the selection of what he thought a substandard side.
+Consequently, he refused the captaincy, and apologised to the Australians for the selection of what he thought a substandard team.
 In Crawford's absence, Surrey were led by the professional Tom Hayward; the match, affected by rain, was drawn.